yasin-uzun/MethylPipe.1.0/README.md

 MethylPipe is an R package for processing single cell DNA methylation data.
 It accepts fastq files as input, performs demultiplexing, adapter trimmming, mapping, quantification, dimensionality reduction and differential methylation analysis for single cell DNA methylation datasets.

+## System requirements
+R 3.6.0 or later version is required for installation.

 ## Installation
 To install MethylPipe, install vioplot first:
 ```R